lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-2.rst

     :alt: The default view of the coverage chart.

     Figure 1: The coverage chart panel in the Results tab, with default settings, for the query above.
-When the screenshot was taken the mouse was positioned on the green crosshair symbol, so the WCS Coordinates at lower left (item D) show the mouse position.

 **3. Mouse-over for pop-up notes.**
 In the coverage chart panel (Figure 1) use the mouse to hover over the menus and icons to see pop-up explanations of the functionality.